8BitRain/Payper/modules/Main/README.md

 2. Stores the 'signedIn' boolean in the 'main' section of the Redux global state
   * `state.getIn(['main', 'signedIn'])`

+3. Gets decrypted phone number and email address and tacks them on to the currentUser object

+4. Gets user's native phone contacts and triggers a backend contact scan

+5. Gets user's funding sources

 #### startListening()
 1. Activates Firebase listeners on the signed in user's notification list and app flags